 Windows Server 2016

 Red Hat Enterprise Linux (RHEL) 7.6 or 8

-The access node must reside in the Google Cloud and must be connected to a GCP project.
+The access node must be present on Google Cloud.
 You can designate one access node to back up instances from multiple projects (to which access rights are provided in your GCP service account).
 For faster backups and restores, designate at least one access node for every GCP region.

 Important: You must enable the Cloud Resource Manager API.
 If you do not enable the API, all backup jobs will fail (including backup jobs for clients that were created in a previous release).

-Important: You can define discovery rules by a project parameter in addition to region and zone parameters.
+You can define discovery rules by a project parameter, in addition to region and zone parameters.

 If an environment has discovery rules that are defined using zone or region parameters, then the following are true: